 To accept impermanence and uncertainty means risking failure.
 (Read that line again).

-When we get caught up in thinking everything is certain and predictable (or should be), it makes us feel like there’s some kind of a fixed idea of success.
+When we get caught up thinking everything is certain, it makes us feel there’s a fixed idea of success.
 And when we stay caught up in that concept, there’s no room for us to be creative.
-But if you think about it, when we are creative, we risk failure and at the same time, we stay open to change.
+If you think about it, when we are creative, we risk failure and we stay open to change.

 This reminds me of a remodeling project I once did.
 I had a fixed concept in my mind of how things would look but more importantly, I was pretty much locked into the project being completed by a certain date.
 When things were pushed out due to materials on backorder, I had to completely readjust my expectations and flow with the changes that were occurring in the moment.
 Had I not been able to do that, I would have likely been very disappointed and perhaps even upset that things weren’t going to turn out when I thought they would.
 Instead, with the acceptance of change, I was much better able to simply allow for whatever happened to occur.